John Legend and the musical superheroes behind his new album

 “I think I was on three cups of cold brew,” Puth admitted.
 “I think I was literally so excited to be making a song.
 I never do sessions with other people, especially artists of the caliber of John Legend.”

-Puth, 28, has also worked on tracks for Maroon 5,Katy Perry,Trey Songz,CeeLo Green,Thomas Rhett,5 Seconds of Summer and Michael Bublé.
+Puth, 28, has also worked on tracks for Maroon 5,Katy Perry,Trey Songz,CeeLo Green,Thomas Rhett, 5 Seconds of Summer and Michael Bublé.

 “I’ve been doing this for five years and I came onto the scene (with) people thinking of me as the kid that just sang songs that other people wrote for him… Believe it or not, I still have that stigma against me,” Puth said.